gulam101/Responsive-Website/README.md

 ### Instructions:

-User loads up the webpage and they will be greeted to the single page.
+This shows how the user loads up the application

+- Clone the project or download it
+- Download IDE that can open HTML documents
+- Open the webpage via the browser
+- Resize and play around

 ### What I learnt:
 - Stronger understanding of HTML and CSS